mattmillen15/DumpInspector/README.md

 # DumpInspector
 Tool to audit a folder full of Secretsdump output for Service Account creds in cleartext as well as local admin reuse.

+**NOTE: This tool doesn't sanitize the data... probably should audit the results yourself if intended for client eyes...*

 ___

 # Usage: